Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Applications to Multipath Cohomology

 \subsection{A Mayer-Vietoris theorem}

-The goal of this subsection is to prove a result which is the analogue, in the framework of multipath cohomology, of the classical Mayer-Vietoris theorem for simplicial homology.
+The goal of this subsection is to prove a result which is the analogue, in the framework of multipath cohomology, of the classical Mayer-Vietoris theorem.
 In the classical statement, given a decomposition of a topological space as union of two subspaces, there is an induced long exact sequence of (co-)homology groups featuring also their intersections.
-In the setting of multipath cohomology, the r\^ole played by unions of topological spaces is given by the gluing of posets.
-In Subsection~\ref{sec:MVtop}, we will see how this result can also be deduced from the classical Mayer-Vietoris theorem.
+In the setting of multipath cohomology, the \emph{r\^ole} played by unions of topological spaces is given by the gluing of posets.
+Recall that, for $\phi\colon \tG'\to\tG$, we have an induced morphism of posets $P\phi\colon P(\tG')\to P(\tG)$ -- see \cite[Remark~2.33]{primo}.
+Furthermore, \cite[Proposition~5.11]{primo} gives us a map between the multipath cochain complex of a graph $\tG$, and the multipath cochain complex of a sub-graph $\tG_1$.